robinsonb5-PRs/icepi-zero/README.md

 If you want to order this board, it uses a 1.2mm PCB with JLC04121H-7628 Stackup.
 Gerbers are in the `production` folder in the `hardware` directory.

+NOTE: If you fabbed v1.1 before 01/06, the pins of the USB pullups and LED0 is different - check your gerbers.

 ## Contact

 If there is any questions DM `@Cyao` on Hackclub Slack or `cyao.` on Discord.
 Mail is also accepted at `cyao _at_ duck.com`.